Skip to main content

 The Business Premium licensing tier for GCC High is a more affordable option for smaller defense contractors that want to use Microsoft’s government cloud offering that was purpose-built for the DIB to meet CMMC and other US defense regulatory requirements.

-Before this tier was launched, access to GCC High meant committing to enterprise licensing (either Microsoft 365 Government G3 or G5).
-While pricing at this tier is not posted publicly by Microsoft and is negotiated either directly with Microsoft or an authorized reseller, it is estimated to be 40%-70% more expensive than the Commercial Cloud equivalents, which prices out most small to mid-sized contractors.
+Before this tier was launched, access to GCC High meant committing to enterprise licensing: either Microsoft 365 Government G3 or G5.
+While pricing at this tier is not posted publicly by Microsoft and must be negotiated directly with authorized resellers, these enterprise rates are significantly more expensive than other licensing options available for the Commercial Cloud (often a 40% to 70% increase).
+That meant most small to mid-sized contractors felt priced out of GCC High.

 Microsoft designed Business Premium for GCC High specifically for smaller DIB organizations with fewer than 300 seats, such as component manufacturers and service providers, that need to meet CMMC requirements without the overhead of enterprise licensing.